What Are the Top 12 Cooking Utensils Every Cook Should Own?

-Whisks seem to come in many shapes and sizes and it is easy to get confused when trying to figure out which one is right for our own personal cooking needs.
-Do I need a balloon whisk, straight whisk or one of those weird looking ball-in-ball whisks?
+Whisks come in many shapes and sizes, and it is easy to get confused when figuring out which one is right for our cooking needs.
+Do I need a balloon whisk, a straight whisk, or one of those weird-looking ball-in-ball whisks?

 For a comprehensive look at whisks.

 Citrus reamers are generally made of wood or plastic.
 They are compact utensils designed with a conical head to insert into a citrus half to extract the juice.

 Do not get one with too much of a point on the end, or it could pierce through the skin of the fruit and stab you in the hand while you’re reaming.

 I cannot believe how many different types of peelers there are on the market—you can find them for prices ranging from $1.00 to $15+.
 Despite the wide variety out there, they can generally be grouped into one of two types, the in-line peeler and the “Y” peeler.